learn-co-curriculum/dsc-git-branches/README.md

 ## Conclusion

 Git is complex and collaborating with people in this matter is just hard - there's no easy way to allows 100s of people to all work on the same code base.
-These workflows are just being introduced to you, you'll have lots of time to practice them and memorize what each command does.
-Don't try to learn it all at once, just start to get and understanding of what's what.
+These workflows are just being introduced to you.
+You'll have lots of time to practice them and memorize what each command does.
+Don't try to learn it all at once; instead just start to get an understanding of what's what.

 ![XKCD Git](http://imgs.xkcd.com/comics/git.png)